jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me).
 But to the layers of bureaucrats, lawyers, managers, and executives who were well paid to meet, discuss, delegate about "garbage problems."
 As holdovers from the obsessive management of the Industrial Age, I went against all they stood for; solving industry problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

-In retrospect, all this antagonism was very exciting.
-I was standing at a historic moment in time.
-Here the Industrial Age was taking its last stand against human evolution.
-All my app did was replace a few dozen fax machines.
-Fax machines were invented before telephones!
-And car insurance companes were still making their adjusters send, receive, and transcrbe dozens of faxes everyday.
+In retrospect, what I encountered was pure antagonism.
+The ideological evil of our time as the Industrial Age takes its last stand against human evolution.

+After all, all my app did was replace a few dozen fax machines with an online app.
+If the car adjusters had just used it themselves, nobody "above" would have even noticed.

+Society would have.
+Because car insurance claims would have gotten processed far faster and cheaper.
+But instead of getting an upgrade, our society was forced to keep waiting on hold and pay the price for increasing insurance costs because a few dozen managers wanted to defend their power.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
-They believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.
+The antagonists believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
 But I didn't realize how strongly the Internet Age was being held back.
 Antagonists do a good job masking their self-interest with self-righteous rules.
 In their eyes, I wasn't an innovator helping his society win the game, but just an "uppity extra" stepping out of his place in the hierarchy.